What You Need to Know

 72(t) SEPP Explained

-IRS Rule 72(t) SEPP is the tax provision that allows individuals to access
+The IRS 72(t) rule is the tax provision that allows individuals to access their qualified retirement funds penalty-free prior to the age of 59½.

 How Are Payments Calculated?